mm21/glyphsynth/README.md

 This project provides a Pythonic mechanism to construct SVG drawings.
 Drawings can be parameterized and leverage composition and inheritance to promote reuse.
 The ability to construct many variations of drawings programmatically can be a powerful tool for creativity.

-This project's goal is to specialize in the creation of glyphs -- symbols conveying some meaning.
+This project's goal is to specialize in the creation of glyphs &mdash; symbols conveying some meaning.
 The unique Pythonic approach can be ideal for anything from logos to artwork.

 Nonetheless it evolved to become a more general-purpose vector graphics framework, essentially providing a layer of abstraction on top of `svgwrite`.
 The underlying graphics synthesis capability is planned to be split off into a separate project, with GlyphSynth continuing to offer a more specialized interface for glyphs specifically.